 As someone that started that wood wall trend (BAHAHAHA – my evil sarcastic laugh with eye roll), I am no stranger to the fact that wood looks good vertically!
 So why not in the basement kitchen?!
 It would go nicely with our industrial vibe and make me think outside the box when it came to the floor tile.

-When I saw some wood laminate floor go on sale at Home Depot, I figured out the quick math and we could literally save HUNDREDS by doing this with the wood look vs. tile.
+When I saw this wood laminate floor go on sale at Home Depot, I figured out the quick math and we could literally save HUNDREDS by doing this with the wood look vs. tile.
 Here’s how it all went down….err…up….

 First we marked all our studs.
 We figured that we could tack the flooring directly to the studs and it would be secure without any additional glue.
 That way if we changed our minds down the road, it could be easily removed without huge amounts of damage to our drywall.